AnneKGoodfriend/menuGenerator/ReadMe.md

 Sounds fun doesn't it?

-When you’re ready, click next to continue.
+When you’re ready, click Next to continue.

 ---

 ## Recipe Generator
 It's time to build a Recipe Generator!

 You are having a party and are coming up with a recipe based on ingredients your guests bring for the occasion.
 The following array contains objects that represent the ingredients your guests said they are planning to bring over.
-Each object also contains some key information about that ingredient including type and flavor.
+Each object also contains some key information about that ingredient, including type and flavor.

     // Array of guestFoods
     var guestFoods = [